jackyclyang/studio-ghibli/README.md

 - A visually appealing home page
 - See the film collection from Studio Ghibli
 - Choose one film and see the details of the film
-- Details include title, descriptions, director, year, poster, more images, and potentially a trailer/clip
+- Details include title, descriptions, director, year, poster
+- Poster image will be retrieved from the second API

+#### PostMVP
+- More images, and potentially a trailer/clip from the third API (IMDB)
 - Clip/trailer and more images will open up in a modal

-#### PostMVP
-- Add second API to greet users in their native language on the home page
-- Add third API to get "About" info from Wikipedia about the studio
+- Add a fourth API to get "About" info from Wikipedia about the studio

 ## Project Schedule